The Coronavirus COVID-19 Global Emergency and Pandemic: What You Should Know

-The 2019 Novel Coronavirus (2019-nCoV) Or COVID-19 is a new virus that causes respiratory illness in humans.
-The first identified outbreak occurred in early December 2019 in Wuhan, China.
-Since that time the virus has affected thousands globally.
+The 2019 Novel Coronavirus COVID-19 is a new virus that causes respiratory illness in humans.
+The first identified outbreak occurred in 2019 in Wuhan, China with the majority of cases in China and has shifted to Europe and now the US.
+Since that time the virus has affected approximately 550,000 globally with approximately 86,000 documented cases in America with most persons fully recovering.
+The President of the United States declared a national emergency on March 13, 2020.

 What is Coronavirus?